 - Quart size Mason jar with lid (or any jar with a sealing lid)

-- Place lemons and vodka in the jar; seal.
-Place in a dark, cool place and test for flavor after one week.
+Test for flavor after one week.
 Continue to taste until vodka has taken on the depth of flavor you prefer; remove and discard lemons, seal jar and enjoy!